 However, after Europeans arrived, many Native American people of the east coast died from disease and warfare.
 The survivors merged

 together, and many of their original tribal distinctions were lost.
 Colonists and Native Americans from other

 Long Island, and a Narragansett band in

 Rhode Island.
-Most of the people in these bands have mixed Indian heritage due to the
+Most of the people in these groups have mixed Indian heritage due

-merging of the Mohegan tribes in early American history.
-Other people with Mohegan Indian heritage live in communities throughout New England
+to the merging of the Mohegan tribes in early American history.
+Other people with Mohegan Indian heritage live in communities throughout

 How is the Mohegan Indian nation organized?